It’s no wonder this is such an exciting career path. When you work at events, creating these special moments for other people is your daily job!

 A Fundraising Manager or a Creative Director of an event will usually work off-site in an office, and they may be working all year on the event planning.
 A coordinator or site manager, on the other hand, is hired to work over the duration of the event and manage the logistics directly.
 Your walkie-talkie is your best friend.

 As the On-Site Coordinator, you’re the indispensable go-to person who coordinates all other personnel and logistical elements.
 You direct construction or pack down, ensure all teams are where they’re supposed to be, respond to emergencies and make sure everything is running to schedule and within budget.
-In a large festival, you’ll work in an on-site office, as well as running around the event itself.
+In a large festival, you’ll work in an on-site office, as well as run around the event itself.

 To thrive in this role, you’ve got to be really good at keeping your cool under lots of pressure, and great at managing people.